 This is a time for many firsts – my first trip to Meghalaya, my first stay in a village and the first time I’m going to see one of the rare Living Root Bridges.
 After soaking in the beauty of Shillong for a couple of days I make my way to Mawlynnong, located in the East Khasi Hills, very close to Bangladesh.

-After a 15-minute walk I’m face-to-face with one of the most spectacular natural bridges I’ve seen that’s made by twisting the roots of the gigantic rubber tree.
+After a 15-minute walk I’m face-to-face with one of the most spectacular natural bridges I’ve seen that’s made by twisting the roots of the gigantic rubber trees.
 The roots make a pathway across a stream, making it easy for villagers to commute.
 These bridges are unique to Meghalaya.
 All around Cherrapunjee there are a number of such bridges fashioned by Khasi villagers who have, over decades, woven the roots of ficus trees across rivulets and streams.
 The hardy roots slowly grow to form a cantilevered and intertwined mesh that is used as a bridge over waterways.
 Many of these bridges can only be reached by hiking through the forest for several hours, so I skip those and choose to see this one instead.

 After a simple meal of dal, rice, potato and red chilies I turn in early.
 Next day as I am leaving the children beam and wave and villagers happily see me off.
 That’s when I realise that it’s the simplicity and warmth of the people that makes Mawlynnong so special.